Willy-Kimura/HotkeyListener/README.md

 - Supports [.NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=17718) and higher.
 - Manages system-wide hotkeys in a CRUD-like fashion.
 Suspending and resuming of hotkeys is also supported.
 - Detects the pressed hotkeys, allowing you to define what happens once a specific hotkey is invoked.
-- Captures the application from where a hotkey was pressed using the  `HotkeyPressed` event's `SourceApplication` argument.
+- Captures the active application from where a hotkey was pressed and its related information, e.g. *Title*.
 - Lets you capture any selected text from an active application.
 To get a glimpse of what's possible with this feature, think of how [WordWeb]( https://wordweb.info/free/ ) is able to lookup the definition of any phrase you've selected at the press of a hotkey...
 Or how [Cintanotes]( http://cintanotes.com/ ) lets you save highlighted texts as notes from any active application in an instant.
 That's precisely what you can achieve. *See Text Clipper for preview.*
 - The `HotkeySelector` class lets you enable any control to be used for selecting hotkeys at runtime.
 This is a key feature for applications that provide end-users with customizable hotkey inputs. *Also see Text Clipper for preview.*